EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Dust emission from dense clumps

 We added six radiation sources, all of which are at $R=0$ along the $z$-axis, imposed because of symmetry constraints of the 2D simulations.
 Wd1-72 is treated as a source with $\log_{10} L / \mathrm{L}_\odot = 5.45$ and 65\,kK at $z=0$\,pc, the core of Wd~1 with $\log_{10} L / \mathrm{L}_\odot = 5.9$, $T=40$\,kK at $z=1$\,pc, WR\,U with $\log_{10} L / \mathrm{L}_\odot = 5.5$, $T=38$\,kK at $z=0.5$\,pc, two sources representing nearby (in projection) WR stars with $\log_{10} L / \mathrm{L}_\odot = 5.2$, $T=50$\,kK at $z=0.48$ and 0.52\,pc, and a source in the downstream region with $\log_{10} L / \mathrm{L}_\odot = 5.5$, $T=7.5$\,kK at $z=-0.25$\,pc.

-Results of the \textsc{torus} modelling are shown in Fig. \ref{fig:dustemission}, where we plot dust emissivity $\epsilon$ (the \textsc{torus} variable \texttt{etacont}, already multiplied by wavelength and so with units erg\,cm$^{-3}$\,s$^{-1}$) in the upper half-plane and dust temperature in the lower half-plane.
+Results of the \textsc{torus} modelling are shown in Fig. \ref{fig:dustemission}, where we plot dust emissivity $\epsilon$ (the \textsc{torus} variable \texttt{etacont} with units erg\,cm$^{-3}$\,s$^{-1}$\,$\AA^{-1}$) in the upper half-plane and dust temperature in the lower half-plane.
 We did not calculate emission maps because the rotational symmetry imposed by the 2D simulation converts all features into rings.

 Looking at $T_\mathrm{dust}$, the droplets towards the core of Wd~1 are warmer than those in the downstream direction, as expected due to the intense cluster radiation field.
 The tails of the globules (at $z<-0.5$\,pc) are even cooler and their emission at $11\,\mu$m is faint in comparison to the rest of the dusty material.
-Comparing with Fig.~\ref{fig:morphologycomparison} the same morphology is seen in the \textit{JWST} image.
+Comparing with Fig.~\ref{fig:morphologycomparison} the same morphology is seen in the JWST image.
 We cannot quantitatively compare the brightness of simulated dust emission with observations without a 3D simulation, which is currently too computationally expensive to justify given the large uncertainties in the mass and expansion velocity of the droplets and globules.